DARLCOLLINS-GEOTECH/geodev-lab-project/data-notes.md

 - `ward`
 - `area_sqkm`

-Some of the alternative-name or supporting metadata fields may contain blank/null values where an alternative name or corresponding value does not exist.
+Some of the alternative-name or supporting metadata fields contains blank/null values where an alternative name or corresponding value does not exist.

 ### Coverage and completeness

-The ward layer covers the study LGA fully, with no obvious spatial gaps observed within the study area.
+The ward layer covers my study LGA fully, with no obvious spatial gaps observed within the study area.

 The dataset should, however, be treated as an operational rather than an